Eves Karydas: 2017–2019: Summerskin

 Karydas stayed in London writing and recording new music.
 On 3 November 2017, she released her first new single "There for You" under her new name Eves Karydas, co-produced by Chris Zane.
 Eves stated the reason for changing her name was "because [she is] half Greek and it [was] a nice reminder to [her] of where [she] grew up and where [she came] from."
 In 2018, she supported British singer Dua Lipa on her Australian tour.

 On 19 January 2018, she released the single "Further Than the Planes Fly", which later went on to reach Platinum level sales on the ARIA charts.
 On 18 May, her third single "Couch" was released, a music video followed in July.
 On 24 August she released her fourth single, "Damn Loyal".
 In September, Karydas released her debut studio album and announced a 2019 national tour that commenced in February 2019.
 She supported British artist George Ezra on his 2019 Australian tour.

 On 5 February, her fifth single from Summerskin, "Wildest Ones" was released alongside an accompanying music video.

-2020–present: Reruns & Wide Eyed
+2020–2022: Reruns & Wide Eyed

 On 4 June 2020, she released her first new single in nearly two years, "Complicated".
 On 5 August 2021, Karydas announced the release of the EP Reruns and released its fourth single "Lemonade".
 Karydas released the fifth single of the EP, "Cardboard Box" on 3 September 2021.

 In October 2022, Karydas released "Last Night When We Were Young", the lead single from a forthcoming EP, titled Wide Eyed and scheduled for release on 25 November 2022.

+2023–present: Burnt Tapes

+In April 2024, Karydas released "Girlboss" and announced the release of her second studio album, Burnt Tapes.